OmkarMemane09/DevOps_by_OmkarMemane09/Terraform/Terraform-modules.md

 - Scalability for large infrastructures

 ---
+# HandsOn Practise

-#  Terraform Modules: VPC, Subnet & EC2
+##  Terraform Modules: VPC, Subnet & EC2

 This repository demonstrates how to build **production-ready Terraform modules** for: